JunSuzukiJapan/line-bitty/README.md

 # line-bitty

-Template of LINE Message API Application with TypeScript
+Framework of LINE Message API Application with AWS Lambda and TypeScript.